Ron Holland: In the Republic of Ireland

 In 1974 he designed, and Killian Bushe built Golden Shamrock, his 30' design for the Half Ton Cup in la Rochelle.
 This was followed in 1975 By Golden Leprechaun another variation of the Half-ton Class.
 The Shamrocks went into production in Cork.
 One of these boats, Silver Shamrock, built lightly by Killian Bushe at South Coast Boatyard and steered by Harold Cudmore won the 1976 Half-ton Cup in Trieste, Italy.

-This was followed by Silver Shamrock III in 1977 which was built in cold moulded spruce for the Half Ton Cup in Sydney Australia.
+This was followed by Silver Shamrock III in 1977 which was built in cold moulded spruce for the Half Ton Cup in Sydney, Australia.
 The boat should have won the Half Ton Cup, but lost her mast in the last race.
-A later design along the same theme was called the Shamrock Silver Jubilee or Nicholson Half Tonner.
-Probably the best known of these yachts is Grimalkin, which took part in the Fastnet Race of 1979, and became the subject of a book entitled "Left for Dead: The Untold Story of the Tragic 1979 Fastnet Disaster".
+A later design along the same theme was called the 'Shamrock Silver Jubilee' or 'Nicholson Half Tonner'.
+Probably the best known of these yachts is SV Grimalkin, which took part in the Fastnet Race of 1979, and became the subject of the book "Left for Dead: The Untold Story of the Tragic 1979 Fastnet Disaster".
 Although Grimalkin was abandoned at sea, she was later salvaged afloat and still sails.

-Meanwhile, Holland's Nicholson 33 design, for the English boatbuilder Camper & Nicholson, had begun production and one of these, Golden Delicious, won the 1975 Fastnet Race.
-This remarkable feat was repeated in the 2005 Fastnet when "Iromiguy", another Nicholson 33, took the trophy as overall winner.
+Meanwhile, Holland's 'Nicholson 33' design, for the English boatbuilder Camper & Nicholson, had begun production and one of these, Golden Delicious, won the 1975 Fastnet Race.
+This feat was repeated in the 2005 Fastnet when Iromiguy, another Nicholson 33, took the trophy as overall winner.

-Other remarkable boat designs include Big Apple, Regardless, Golden Apple of the Sun and Silver Apple of the Moon.
+Other boat designs include Big Apple, Regardless, Golden Apple of the Sun and Silver Apple of the Moon.

 Further commissions followed, including a new Morning Cloud for the former British Prime Minister Edward Heath.
 Holland's designs featured prominently in the 1977 and 1979 Admiral's Cup series of races in Cowes.